 Then I also had a problem was cjxl.
 I realized at the beginning that I probably shouldn't use the glacier preset, as it takes 1–1.5 hours to compress a normal full-HD image, so I went into libjxl's source, and reduced the number of trials a bit.
 Then I started the process... and it ran out of memory in 18 minutes.
 I have 128 GiB RAM...
 Argh, let's try again with 16 threads... then it ran out of memory after an hour.
 12 threads?
 OOM in 3.5 hours...
 At this point I removed even more tries, using what looked like optimal parameters for other screenshots here, to a mere 8 trials.
 I also fixed the fantastic feature of cjxl where after it finds the optimal parameter to compress the image, it recompresses the image again.
 Because apparently using more than 10 GiB of RAM for a single encoder state is OK, but keeping a single 20 MiB compressed image in RAM is too much.
 It was already annoying with full-HD images, here it was unbearable where a single try takes hours.
 Anyway, with this setup I was able to compress each of the image in about 3.5 hours.
 And not parallelizable, since a single cjxl ate almost my entire RAM.

 The results?
-But be careful before clicking on a thumbnail, unless your browser knows JXL images (which is probably only Pale Moon at the time of writing, as Mozilla is too busy sucking Jewgle's dick), you're clicking on 17–22 MiB images (JXL is only 7–9 MiB)!
+But be careful before clicking on a thumbnail, unless your browser knows JXL images (which is probably only Pale Moon at the time of writing, as Mozilla is too busy sucking Jewgle's dick), you're clicking on 17–22 MiB images (JXL images are only 7–9 MiB)!

 The thing is, at 16:10, this game is pretty much still perfect.
 Moving objects at the very side of the screen sometimes disappear, but unless you're looking for it, it's barely noticeable.
 At 16:9, you can see the track geometry disintegrating at the side of the screen at times.
 At 32:9, the left and right third of the screen is in a constant missing geometry state.
 It's so bad, it's good.